 Do a proper snag check before final payment.
 Before you hand over the final payment, walk through the finished work slowly.
 Open every door.
 Test every drawer.
 Check every hinge.
 Look at every edge and every join.
 Write down anything that is not right and agree on how and when it will be fixed — before you pay.

-You do not have to be a carpenter to spot quality work.
+You don't have to be a carpenter to spot quality work.
 Here is what to look for:

-Doors: They should hang straight and close flush.
-There should be a consistent gap — roughly 2mm — all the way around each door.
-Doors that drop at one end, that rub against the carcass, or that close unevenly are a sign of poor fitting.
+Doors should hang straight and close flush, with a consistent gap — roughly 2mm — all the way around each door.
+Doors that drop at one end, rub against the carcass, or close unevenly are a sign of poor fitting.

-Edges: All exposed board edges should be banded — covered with a matching strip of edging tape.
+Edges — all exposed board edges should be banded with a matching edging strip.
 Edges that are rough, uneven, or peeling are a finishing quality issue.

 Hiring the right carpenter in Bloemfontein is not complicated, but it does require some diligence.
 Ask the right questions before you start.
-Read the quote carefully — and insist on a breakdown.
+Read the quote carefully — and insist on a full breakdown.
 Watch for the red flags.
-And never let price be your only deciding factor.
+Never let price be your only deciding factor.

 The difference between a good carpenter and a bad one is not just the quality of the work they deliver.
 It is the peace of mind of knowing you were treated fairly, paid a fair price, and ended up with something built to last.

-If you want help finding a trusted local carpenter — or if you want a second opinion on a quote you have already received — we are here.
+If you want help finding a trusted local carpenter — or a second opinion on a quote you have already received — request a carpenter through CarpenterPro, free of charge.
+We are here to make sure hiring a carpenter in Bloemfontein goes exactly as it should.